 Entities operating as charities make up the largest portion of organizations with registered charity status in Canada.
-As of 2012, the total assets of operating charities were 274 billion Canadian dollars, compared to 24.8 billion for private foundations and 21.4 billion for public foundations.
+As of March 2021, there were over 75,000 such entities, representing over 87 percent of all organizations with registered charitable status.
+There were also nearly 5,000 public foundations and just over 6,000 private foundations.

-The largest registered charities in Canada tend to be health care and educational organizations such as Alberta Health Services and the Toronto District School Board.
-Alberta Health Services, in particular, is the largest registered charity in Canada in every sense of the word.
-As the sole health authority for the province of Alberta, it is the largest employer in Alberta, the largest charitable employer in all Canada and the largest charity in terms of revenue and assets.
+The largest registered charities in Canada tend to be health care and educational organizations such as the University of British Columbia and the Toronto District School Board.
+The University of British Columbia, in particular, is one of the largest registered charity in Canada in every sense of the word.
+It is the organization with the largest number of employees in Canada, and one of the largest charity in terms of donations and assets.